How to use diagnostics after FIT ingestion

 • an altitude regime that roughly matches your intended use

-• grade-speed and grade-HR relationships that look coherent
+• grade-speed and grade-HR relationships that support the next tabs

 • no obvious sign that the folder is dominated by irrelevant activities